AT A GLANCE

-On the beautiful Connecticut coastline, in a small city with huge opportunities, one college has flipped the model of higher education, and you’re going to want to see it in person.
+On the beautiful Connecticut coastline, in a small city with huge opportunities, one college is truly unlike any other.
+And you’re going to want to see it in person.

 How are we doing it?

 At Mitchell College, we recognize that the jobs of the future haven’t been created yet.
-In fact, as the pace of change continues to accelerate, today’s graduates need to learn—and learn well—one thing: the ability to adapt.
+In fact, as the pace of change continues to accelerate, today’s graduates need to learn one thing well: the ability to adapt.

 It’s about employability